FaiyadBintu/FaiyadBintu/README.md

 - 👋 Hi, I’m @FaiyadBintu
-- 👀 I’m interested in Cyber Security
+- 👀 I’m interested in DevOps
-- 🌱 I’m currently Network Security
+- 🌱 I’m currently in Network and System Administration
 - 📫 How to reach me bintu.ete@gmail.com

 <!---